Exploring Charentes at an easy pace – on foot, by bicycle, boat or donkey…

 The Charentes region by bicycle

-The region is an absolute paradise for getting around on 2 wheels, with fairly flat countryside and good facilities, making the Charentes region just ripe for exploring by bicycle.
+The region is an absolute paradise for getting around on 2 wheels, with fairly flat countryside and good facilities.
+It makes the Charentes region just ripe for exploring by bicycle.

 Many establishments have signed up to the Accueil Vélo scheme (accommodation providers, tourist offices, bicycle hire companies, tourist attractions) and offer cycle-friendly services, information and advice tailored to bicycle tourists that will be appreciated by anyone with sore calves and punctures!